francescofusca/NotionWatch/README.md

     *   **Cloudinary Cloud Name, API Key, API Secret**
 3. Toggle "Enable Transcription" if desired.
 4. Tap **Save**.
 The main button will turn **Red**, indicating you are ready to record!

+ ## ⚖️ Legal Disclaimer
+**NotlonWatch** is an independent, open-source project and is **not
+     affiliated with, associated, authorized, endorsed by, or in any way officially connected with Notion Labs, Inc.**, or any of its subsidiarie or its affiliates.
+   The official Notion website can be found at [https://www.notion.so](
+     https://www.notion.so).
+"Notion" as well as related names, marks, emblem and images are registered trademarks of their respective owners.
+This application uses the official Notion API but is not a Notion product.

 ## 🤝 Contributing